graphql-query-rewriter/core/README.md

 ### FieldArgTypeRewriter

-The `FieldArgTypeRewriter` rewrites the type of an argument to a graphQL query or mutation.
+`FieldArgTypeRewriter` rewrites the type of an argument to a graphQL query or mutation.
 For example, to change from `Int` to `Int!` in a mutation called `doTheThing(arg1: Int)` you could add the following:

 ```js
 import { FieldArgTypeRewriter } from 'graphql-query-rewriter';